SSWConsulting/SSW.Rules.Content/rules/dones-do-your-dones-include-a-url/rule.md

 ---

-If you are using a task tracking system like Azure DevOps or Jira, always include the relevant URL.
-Also valid for emails.
+Always include the relevant URL to your "Done" emails, like when you make a change to a web page.
 This way people can check the work that was done.

+If you are using a task tracking system like **Azure DevOps**, **GitHub** or Jira, also include the link to the PBI/issue/task.

 <!--endintro-->
 ::: greybox
 Done
 :::
 ::: bad
-Figure: Bad Example
+Figure: Bad Example - how can we check the task was done correctly?
 :::

 ::: greybox